 If the NBN has rolled out to your suburb, or is going to be, it may be time to hunt for a new NBN plan.
-Optus is one of the largest telcos in Australia, and has some of the most competitive NBN plans around.
-Review the full range of Optus NBN plans below.
+Optus is one of the largest telcos in Australia, and with a simple offering of basic plans with options to add on home phone plans, speed boosts and entertainment options.

 Optus NBN Plans